-You can check your adjusted rateable value from 1 April 2017 at https://www.gov.uk/correct-your-business-rates
+You can check your rateable value on the Government website.

 The Business Rate Multipliers, that are used to calculate the gross rates payable, before the application of any relief or exemption have not yet been published.
 They are normally announced in the Chancellor of the Exchequers Autumn Statement.
 In addition any changes to the current exemption and relief rules, including Small Business Rate Relief will also be announced in the Autumn Statement.